-As a behaviorist, I work directly with many NFL players on technique and movement behavior for their positions.
+As a behaviorist and the creator of these metrics for my company The Behavior Movement, I work directly with many NFL players on technique and movement behavior for their positions.
 Additionally, I observe the team behaviors of all 32 teams in all 32 different environments they operate in on a weekly basis.
 Some of those behaviors are more valuable than others in determining winners and losers.

 I’ve taken the data collected in my observations and put them in a model using a Standard Celeration Chart (SCC), which is a logarithmic chart measuring the speed at which something is getting better or worse.

 This model gives me projections for expected behaviors of the teams in a few different areas that I use to bet against the spread, the moneyline, over/unders, and even some parlays.
 I even use this for some fantasy projections that I play at Underdog Fantasy.
 I love the lineup feel of the plays and combining certain projections into big payouts.
 All of it is predicated on the principles of behavior analysis.

 This is a chart of six weeks’ worth of Cincinnati Bengals’ data on how many points they have allowed per game as a team.
 What this chart shows is how fast their team is accelerating in giving up more points (not good for a defense), the likely range of outcomes indicated by the green “bounce” lines, and the average, or level, of this data.